cjdbarlow/Part-One/organophosphate_poisoning.md

 * **M**uscular spasm

 ##Management
-Management is aimed at reducing ACh burden.
+Management is aimed at reducing ACh burden:
+* **Atropine**
+Competitive antagonises ACh at the muscarinic receptor.

-**Atropine** is an anticholinergic agent which directly antagonises ACh.
-It is preferred over glycopyrrolate as it will cross the blood brain barrier and treat central ACh toxicity.
+    * Atropine is preferred over glycopyrrolate as it will cross the blood brain barrier and treat central ACh toxicity
+* **Pralidoxime**

-**Pralidoxime** reactivates ACh by luring the organophosphate away from the enzyme with a tantalising oxime group.
-However, pralidoxime must be used within the first few hours of poisoning (after which the organophosphate-enzyme group 'ages' and is no longer susceptible) to be effective, and does not cross the blood-brain barrier and so cannot treat central effects.
+Reactivates acetylcholinesterase by luring the organophosphate away from the enzyme with a tantalising oxime group.
+    * Pralidoxime must be used within the first few hours of poisoning
+    Aafter which the organophosphate-enzyme group 'ages' and is no longer susceptible.
+    * Does not cross the blood-brain barrier and so cannot treat central effects

 ---
 ##References
-CICM March/May 2009
+1. CICM March/May 2009
-Rang and Dale
+2. Rang HP, Dale MM, Ritter JM, Flower RJ.
+Rang and Dale's Pharmacology.
+6th Ed.
+Churchill Livingstone.